 · Always call your insurance representative as soon as

-· Provide your name, church name, policy number, and the type of claim or incident that the church is reporting.
-The representative may give you details to prevent further loss, provide information when a claims representative may be expected, and will ask whether anyone was injured.
+· You will always need to provide your name, church name, policy number, and the type of claim or incident that the church is reporting.
+The representative may give you details to prevent further loss, provide additional information when your claims representative may be expected, and will ask whether anyone was injured.
+Most of the questions they may ask are found on the sample information forms at the bottom of this article.
 If it is a major property claim, they may ask whether you have plans on meeting for church elsewhere.
-If it is for auto, they may ask whether you need another vehicle to use in your church operations.
+If it is for auto claim, they may ask whether you need another vehicle to use in your church operations.

-If your claim involves liability, injury, or possible sexual abuse, please provide information in our critical incident reporting section.
-The insurance company will need to know of names, witnesses, the nature of the liability claim, and will probably give you steps to follow to ensure the health and well being of others.
+If your claim involves liability, injury, or possible sexual abuse, please provide as much information as you can.
+The insurance company will need to know of names, witnesses, the nature of the liability claim, and will probably give you steps to follow to ensure the health and wellbeing of others.

 All insurance companies really appreciate the church

 Assist the claims representative throughout their examination process.
 Be sure to point anything the representative has missed to see.
-Do Not Argue with the Representative!
+Do Not Argue or Pressure the Representative!
 They are there to assist you and usually do an excellent job on your behalf.

-· It is wise for churches to get another estimate of
+· On property loss, it is wise for churches to get another

-replacing the damage from a third party to make sure the estimate from the insurance company will be adequate to replace or fix the damage.
-If there is a difference in estimates, be sure to point
+estimate of replacing the damage from a third party to make sure the estimate from the insurance adjuster will be adequate to replace or repair the damage.
+If there is a difference in estimates, be

 · Remember that many policies will have deductibles, co-insurance features, and depreciation.

 Co-Insurance is a formula that takes into consideration of the value